Construction commenced

-Public art is coming soon to McKillop Park, a place of significant local heritage and beauty.
+Signal Fire, public art installation has been completed at McKillop Park, a place of significant local heritage and beauty.

 In 2021, Council commissioned First Nations public art team mili mili to create a new public artwork at McKillop Park on Freshwater’s headland as part of the Coast Walk Public Art program. mili mili is an established First Nations art and design studio co-founded by award winning artist and designer Nicole Monks.

-This commission will be a gateway artwork for the Northern Beaches Coast Walk, and an iconic destination artwork for residents and visitors.
-The artwork will respond to the natural environment, local history and contemporary communities of Freshwater and the Northern Beaches.
+This commission is a gateway artwork for the Northern Beaches Coast Walk, and an iconic destination artwork for residents and visitors.
+The artwork responds to the natural environment, local history and contemporary communities of Freshwater and the Northern Beaches.

 Engagement history